Loading ...

 • Health issues.

-Let us dig into the final two.
-Not too long ago, a sick day would only stand for when a worker was physically unwell.
-In today's world, however, mental health is also taken into consideration.
-A study conducted by Employee Benefits in partnership with Health Shields sheds light on just how prevalent mental health issues are within organisations.
-Almost half (47%) of the companies quizzed for the study said that mental health is a top cause of employee sickness absence.
-This figure has risen from 39% last year and means that mental health issues – including anxiety and depression – now account for the second highest cause of sick leave.
+Let us explore the final two.
+Not too long ago, a sick day indicated that a worker was physically unwell.
+In today's world, however, mental health is also considered.
+A study conducted by Employee Benefits in partnership with Health Shields sheds light on the prevalence of mental health issues within organisations.
+Almost half (47%) of the companies surveyed in the study reported that mental health is a leading cause of employee sickness absence.
+This figure has risen from 39% last year, meaning that mental health issues – including anxiety and depression – now represent the second highest cause of sick leave.

-Therefore, we are not a medical blog and will not dig into the causes of the above-mentioned struggles.
-However, according to the statistics, in 2020/21, work-related stress, depression or anxiety accounted for 50% of all work-related ill health.
-This is the most unambiguous indication that while we’ve developed mental health awareness at the workplace, there isn’t anywhere near enough being done in order to solve it.
-As a result, businesses keep on losing money to sick leave - half of which is caused by the working environment.
+Thus, we are not a medical blog and will not delve into the causes of the aforementioned issues.
+Nonetheless, statistics indicate that in 2020/21, work-related stress, depression, or anxiety accounted for 50% of all work-related ill health.
+This serves as a clear indication that, despite increasing mental health awareness in the workplace, insufficient action has been taken to address the issue.
+Consequently, businesses continue to lose money due to sick leave, with half of this attributed to the working environment.

 Address the Issue by Prioritising Work-Life Balance

-Over six in ten (62%) employees said they would achieve a better work-life balance if their company proactively supported their mental well-being.
-It’s safe to assume that the backwards is also true.
-The mental well-being of employees is known to be significantly better when they are able to achieve a work-life balance.
-In other words, we have a loop in which mental health and work-life balance are co-dependent on one another.
-So, if you seek to nourish mental wellness, you might as well begin with the assurance your staff aren’t smothered by work.
+Over six in ten (62%) employees stated they would achieve a better work-life balance if their company proactively supported their mental well-being.
+It’s safe to assume the reverse is also true.
+The mental well-being of employees is known to improve significantly when they attain a work-life balance.
+In other words, there is a loop in which mental health and work-life balance are interdependent.
+Therefore, if you aim to foster mental wellness, you might as well start by ensuring your staff aren’t overwhelmed by work.

 Consider Flexible Hours

-One of the best ways to help your employees strike the balance between their at and away-from-work lives is by introducing flexible working hours.
-People have different routines and different outside work responsibilities.
-Such would be the likes of childcare.
-Therefore, strict and rigid work hours may be adding additional stress to their lives.
-Mind, sometimes these issues are highly personal.
-This means an employee might be hesitant to inform you of them, alas, gradually growing resentful for not having them taken into account.
+One of the best ways to help your employees strike a balance between their work and personal lives is by introducing flexible working hours.
+People have different routines and various responsibilities outside of work, such as childcare.
+Therefore, strict and rigid work hours may add additional stress to their lives.
+Keep in mind that sometimes these issues are highly personal.
+This means an employee might be hesitant to inform you about them, which can lead to growing resentment when their needs are not taken into account.

-The flexible working hours model is a solution that allows your staff to schedule their day in accordance with their needs and preferences.
-Flexible, however, doesn’t mean free.
-You should set clear boundaries that would give a specific time frame and the number of hours required to be worked within it.
-This way, you won’t damage in-team communication by having employees work haphazardly throughout the day.
-You will also avoid having staff who don’t pull their weight.
-But most of all, you’ll be sending a message that you care about your employees enough to let them have their work day based on their individual preferences.
+The flexible working hours model is a solution that enables your staff to schedule their day according to their needs and preferences.
+However, flexibility doesn’t imply a lack of structure.
+You should establish clear boundaries, specifying a time frame and the number of hours required within it.
+This approach will prevent disruption in team communication caused by employees working haphazardly throughout the day.
+You will also avoid having staff members who do not contribute effectively.
+Most importantly, you’ll send the message that you care about your employees by allowing them to design their workday based on their individual preferences.

 Keep the Hybrid Office Approach

-Another effective way to let employees work at a pace and environment that’s friendly to their mental health is to move to a hybrid work model.
-This model contributes to a healthier work-life balance in many ways.
-Additionally, it addresses the diversity of personalities you most likely have in your company.
-Some people flourish working from the office, while others are most productive working remotely.
-A hybrid working model can significantly improve overall team performance.
+Another effective way to allow employees to work at a pace and in an environment that is supportive of their mental health is to adopt a hybrid work model.
+This model promotes a healthier work-life balance in several ways.
+Furthermore, it accommodates the diverse personalities likely present in your company.
+Some individuals thrive in an office setting, while others are more productive when working remotely.
+A hybrid working model can greatly enhance overall team performance.

-It can also help with collaboration and communication within the team.
-If your rules are that each employee needs to come into the office once a week, they will be more direct and clear in communicating what they need from their colleague.
-Mainly because they’re not going to meet face-to-face for another week.
+It can also enhance collaboration and communication within the team.
+If your rules state that each employee must come into the office once a week, they will communicate more directly and clearly about what they need from their colleagues, primarily because they won't meet face-to-face for another week.
 Spending less time together in person can also improve the overall office culture.
-The staff won’t be taking each other for granted when they don’t see one another every day for 8 hours on end.
-Unlike flexible working hours, less strategy is required to set the attendance rules.
-However, you will instead need to think through the software you adopt.
-It will unite your team that works both on-site and remotely through a centralised platform where they can communicate and collaborate.
+Staff won’t take each other for granted when they don’t see one another every day for 8 hours straight.
+Unlike flexible working hours, less strategy is required to establish the attendance rules.
+However, you will need to carefully consider the software you adopt.
+It will unite your team, which works both on-site and remotely, through a centralised platform where they can communicate and collaborate.

 Improve Employee Satisfaction

-Burnout is the result of continuous dissatisfaction with work.
-It manifests as irritability, cynicism, isolation, and even depression.
-It clearly has adverse effects on employees’ mental health.
-It also often leads to more frequent absences, which is very costly to businesses of any size.
-Keeping that in mind, we can conclude that staff well-being is also tightly knit to employee satisfaction.
-Therefore, one way to address absenteeism is to improve the employee experience.
+Burnout results from ongoing dissatisfaction with work.
+It manifests through irritability, cynicism, isolation, and even depression.
+This condition clearly adversely affects employees’ mental health and often leads to increased absenteeism, which can be costly for businesses of any size.
+With this in mind, we can conclude that staff well-being is closely linked to employee satisfaction.
+Consequently, one way to address absenteeism is by enhancing the employee experience.

 Eliminate Mundane Tasks with Automation

-Humans, by their nature, enjoy variety.
-Additionally, the feeling of contribution and achievement triggers our brain to generate endorphins, also known as the hormone of happiness.
-However, the response is quite the opposite if stuck doing repetitive tasks with no end.
-Completion of a task is commonly perceived as a reward.
-So what happens when there’s no end to grinding?
-It becomes depressing as it starts feeling pointless.
+Humans naturally enjoy variety.
+Furthermore, the sensation of contribution and achievement stimulates our brains to produce endorphins, often referred to as the happiness hormone.
+Conversely, the response is quite the opposite when engaged in repetitive tasks without an end in sight.
+The completion of a task is typically viewed as a reward.
+So, what occurs when there’s no conclusion to the grind?
+It becomes disheartening as it starts to feel pointless.

-This is why employees subjected to repetitive manual labour are often deflated, disinterested and dispassionate about their jobs.
-Their job is not to contribute to the growth of the company but rather to the continued sustainability of its basic functionality.
-It can be disheartening.
-Of course, their tasks are still vital for the business and cannot be simply abolished.
-On the other hand, to pull your staff out of their captivity, you can provide them with the tools to either fully or partially automate the process.
-Modern technology is capable of taking over notoriously tedious tasks such as shift scheduling, payroll, invoicing, time tracking, document upload and many more.
-With these essential yet mind-numbing processes taken off their hands, your employees will be subjected to facing more challenging tasks that require their judgement and unique thinking processes.
-Naturally, this will show their views are valued, raising their overall satisfaction.
+This is why employees subjected to repetitive manual labour often feel deflated, disinterested, and dispassionate about their jobs.
+Their role is not to contribute to the company's growth but rather to maintain its basic functionality.
+This situation can be disheartening.
+However, their tasks remain vital for the business and cannot simply be abolished.
+To liberate your staff from this captivity, you can equip them with tools to fully or partially automate processes.
+Modern technology can take over notoriously tedious tasks such as shift scheduling, payroll, invoicing, time tracking, document uploads, and more.
+With these essential yet monotonous tasks lifted from their shoulders, employees can engage in more challenging work that requires their judgement and unique thinking.
+This approach shows that their contributions are valued, ultimately increasing their overall satisfaction.

 Smoothen Internal Communication

-A lot of work dissatisfaction arises among colleagues who are not aligned with one another.
-Lack of visibility of the other’s progress can lead to delays, lower standards, repeated tasks and many more.
-Overall, it affects performance and relationships and can become a source of disagreement.
-Even a hostile work environment.
-Needless to say, you’re likely to struggle with employee satisfaction in that scenario.
-You are also roped into wasting your time and energy trying to make peace among your teams.
-The good news is that such miscommunications can be easily avoided, regardless of whether you run on a hybrid model, fully remote or if your teams are back together in the office.
+A great deal of work dissatisfaction arises among colleagues who are not aligned with one another.
+A lack of visibility into each other’s progress can lead to delays, lower standards, repeated tasks, and more.
+Overall, this affects performance and relationships, potentially creating a source of disagreement and even a hostile work environment.
+Needless to say, you’re likely to struggle with employee satisfaction in such a scenario.
+You also end up wasting your time and energy trying to create harmony among your teams.
+The good news is that these miscommunications can be easily avoided, regardless of whether you operate on a hybrid model, fully remote, or if your teams are back together in the office.

-Modern SaaS systems are suited to be used as collaboration platforms that connect different departments and grant a centralised view of one another’s work.
-They enable communication in many different formats, from creating automated workflows where tasks are handed from one team member to another once the pre-set criteria are met to tracked file editing.
-What’s more, they don’t have the limitations older software has.
-For example, unlike Excel spreadsheets, multiple team members can simultaneously access and work on SaaS-based documents in real-time.
-This takes away the need for long email threads and file re-writes, and a lot of frustration stems from them.
+Modern SaaS systems serve as effective collaboration platforms that connect different departments and provide a centralised view of each other’s work.
+They facilitate communication in various formats, ranging from automated workflows where tasks are passed from one team member to another once the pre-set criteria are met, to tracked file editing.
+Furthermore, they eliminate the limitations of older software.
+For instance, unlike Excel spreadsheets, multiple team members can access and work on SaaS-based documents simultaneously in real-time.
+This eliminates the need for lengthy email threads and file rewrites, which often cause frustration.

 Put Your Employees First

-It’s important to remember that it’s your team that brings your company success.
+It’s important to remember that your team is what brings your company success.
 Without them, you wouldn’t be able to serve your clients.
-Depending on the type of business, chances are, without them, you wouldn’t even have clients in the first place.
+Depending on the type of business, chances are that, without them, you wouldn’t even have clients in the first place.
 This is why your employees should always be your priority.
-High pay, work perks, and other things are great ways to show appreciation.
-But nothing will beat personal care.
-Therefore, the staff's mental well-being should be above all.
+High pay, work perks, and other benefits are great ways to show appreciation.
+However, nothing will surpass personal care.
+Therefore, the staff's mental well-being should come first.

 Support Mental Health Initiatives with Timesheet Portal

-Timesheet Portal is a unique, multi-functional platform that’s equipped with the tools you need to nourish the care for your staff’s mental well-being.
-For example, using our software will allow you to accurately record and track absences among staff, identifying patterns if such arise and being able to address the issues right away.
-This approach will enable you to spot whether your staff may need any support, allowing you to grant it in a timely manner.
+Timesheet Portal is a unique, multi-functional platform equipped with the tools needed to support your staff’s mental well-being.
+For instance, our software enables you to accurately record and track staff absences, identify patterns if they arise, and address issues promptly.
+This method allows you to determine whether your staff requires support, enabling you to provide it in a timely manner.

-Our software also includes a flexitime module, making it easier than ever to adjust your business to a flexible working hours model.
-A plethora of streamlined processes and document sharing also make the Timesheet Portal an invaluable tool for hybrid offices.
-Last but not least, our top-notch holiday management system gives you a clear view of your team’s holiday entitlement and whether it’s been claimed.
-It also makes holiday requests and approvals as easy as a few clicks, no longer causing long threads and lost emails.
+Our software also includes a flexitime module, simplifying the adjustment of your business to a flexible working hours model.
+A plethora of streamlined processes and document sharing further enhance Timesheet Portal, making it an invaluable tool for hybrid offices.
+Last but not least, our exceptional holiday management system provides a clear overview of your team’s holiday entitlement and its status.
+It also streamlines holiday requests and approvals, making them as easy as a few clicks, effectively eliminating long threads and lost emails.

 Summary

-Your company would never achieve what it has if it wasn’t for your employees.
+Your company would never achieve what it has without your employees.
 Unfortunately, even as mental health concerns rise in the workplace, many companies still take their staff for granted.
-They, in turn, retaliate by offering lesser effort and ultimately damaging the business.
-In other words, if you simply pay more mind to your staff and their wellbeing, you are almost guaranteed to see positive results.
+In turn, employees retaliate by putting forth less effort, ultimately damaging the business.
+In other words, if you pay more attention to your staff and their wellbeing, you are likely to see positive results.

-Two key moments are to focus on: work-life balance and employee satisfaction.
-They work wonders to prevent negatives such as burnout or work fatigue.
-Therefore, it directly addresses deep-rooted and often expensive malpractice such as absenteeism.
-There are also two ways to improve their overall experience: by raising productivity and individual performance and by giving them more freedom by adopting flexible hours or hybrid office approaches.
+Two key moments to focus on are work-life balance and employee satisfaction.
+They work wonders in preventing negatives such as burnout and work fatigue.
+Therefore, they directly address deep-rooted and often costly issues like absenteeism.
+Additionally, there are two ways to enhance their overall experience: by boosting productivity and individual performance, and by providing them with more freedom through flexible hours or hybrid office approaches.

-Are you ready to make your staff’s lives better?
+Are you prepared to enhance the lives of your staff?
 Learn from us.

 Free trial